-ERA is in the process of securing an evening speaker at the AC Hotel New Orleans to discuss streetcar developments in New Orleans.
+ERA is in the process of securing an evening speaker at the Pere Marquette to discuss streetcar developments in New Orleans.
 More details will be provided in the final itinerary.

 Note: Scheduled event times are subject to change in the final itinerary or during the trip without prior notice.
 Daily trip itineraries may be changed without prior notice to ensure on-time return at the end of each day.
 Announcements will be made throughout each day to update guests on essential information during all ERA events.
 Providing your phone number (and email address) on your registration form is critical.
 If you have questions regarding the itinerary or accommodations, please use our contact form.
 All inquiries will receive a prompt reply.

 Traveling with the Group by Amtrak

 The number of seats available for the Amtrak group trip is limited to 70 persons.
 If and when we sell out, no more seats are available for the group ticket, and there will be no exceptions.
 You will then need to purchase a ticket on your own through Amtrak and arrange for transportation to and from the train stations, or travel on the ERA buses at an extra charge.
 Alternatives include Greyhound (11 hours), driving (7 hours) or flying (Delta has frequent 1.5-hour flights).

 As with airline travel, Amtrak requires each passenger to carry government-issued photo ID such as a driver’s license or passport.
 Don’t forget to take this with you!